techidaily/site-ai-voice-clone/source/_posts/new-in-2024-create-ai-avatar-video-with-template-wondershare-virbo-online.md

 * The installation package will download on your device, which can be tapped for further installation.
 * To start using Virbo, select the "Agree" option against the "Privacy Policy" and "End User License Agreement" for the tool.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### For iOS

 #### 1\.
 System Requirements

 To consume Virbo for iOS, you need to fulfill the following requirements.
 The overall speed and performance of the tool are entirely based on the device, its memory, and storage space.
 The following are the minimum system requirements:

 * **System:** Requires iOS 13.0 or later.
 * **Equipment:** Can work with iPhone 7+ or later models.
 * **Available Space:** 9MB of free space (200MB preferable)

 #### 2\.
 Download and Installation

 * Launch the App Store on your iOS device and look for “Wondershare Virbo” in the Search toolbar.
 * Tap the "Get" button against the tool from the results.
 * Continue to select the “Install” button that appears on the pop-up window to proceed with the installation.
 * As it is installed, choose "Open" to launch the program.
 * Once it launches, you need to accept the “Privacy Policy” and “End User License Agreement” by tapping the “Agree” button.

+### For Android

+#### 1\.
+System Requirements

+To use Wondershare Virbo on your Android device, you must fulfill the following requirements.
+As stated before, the speed and performance of the program are entirely based on the device, its memory, and available space:

+* **System:** Android 7.0 (Nougat) and later.
+* **Required Chipset:** ARMEABI-V7A, ARM64-V8A
+* **Available Space:** 200MB of Storage Space is needed.

+#### 2\.
+Download and Installation

+* You need to select the download link that appears on your Android smartphone.
+* The installation package will download on your device, which can be tapped for further installation.
+* To start using Virbo, select the "Agree" option against the "Privacy Policy" and "End User License Agreement" for the tool.

+### For iOS

+#### 1\.
+System Requirements

+To consume Virbo for iOS, you need to fulfill the following requirements.
+The overall speed and performance of the tool are entirely based on the device, its memory, and storage space.
+The following are the minimum system requirements:

+* **System:** Requires iOS 13.0 or later.
+* **Equipment:** Can work with iPhone 7+ or later models.
+* **Available Space:** 9MB of free space (200MB preferable)

+#### 2\.
+Download and Installation

+* Launch the App Store on your iOS device and look for “Wondershare Virbo” in the Search toolbar.
+* Tap the "Get" button against the tool from the results.
+* Continue to select the “Install” button that appears on the pop-up window to proceed with the installation.
+* As it is installed, choose "Open" to launch the program.
+* Once it launches, you need to accept the “Privacy Policy” and “End User License Agreement” by tapping the “Agree” button.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ### For Android

 #### 1\.
 System Requirements